Hot water faults

 • Please note that if the technician can’t access your meter box and can’t get in contact with you, the request will be closed.

-This is a separately metered hot water system that runs on a cheaper electricity rate during off-peak hours.
+This is a separately metered hot water system that runs on a cheaper electricity rate.
 It’s managed by a device called a relay, which switches your hot water system on and off based on the time of day.
 The idea is to heat your water when electricity demand is low, helping reduce pressure on the network.

 If needed, Ausgrid's crew can bypass (or ‘bridge’) the relay, so your water starts heating immediately.
 Even if it heats outside of off-peak hours, you’ll still be charged the lower off-peak rate.
 Bridging the relay doesn’t mean your water heats all day.
 It will heat to the temperature set on your thermostat and take the usual amount of time to do so.